Points of Pride

 LGBT friendly.
 Campus Pride rates UMass Amherst as one of the best campuses in the country for lesbian, gay, bisexual, and transgender students.

-Serious about sustainability.The Association for the Advancement of Sustainability in Higher Education ranks us among the top research universities nationwide for our commitment to leadership in sustainability.
+Serious about sustainability.The Association for the Advancement of Sustainability in Higher Education and the Princeton Review rank us among the top research universities nationwide for our commitment to leadership in sustainability.

 International intellectual leader.
 We rank among the top 200 programs worldwide in 18 academic disciplines, according to the 2014 QS World University Subject Ratings.